 Review websites like Yelp can be great resources for learning about businesses and making informed decisions.
 The reviews people post can be good,

 bad and, at times, unfair.
 Like it or not, people are sharing opinions about businesses like yours, and if you aren’t watching, it may be

 hurting your business.
 This is where we come in.
-We help manage your reputation online by monitoring relevant review sites, paying attention to what your customers are saying, and coordinating with you on
+We help manage your reputation online by paying attention, monitoring relevant review sites and coordinating

 actions that defuse the negative and ignite the positive.

 How do you relate to the public?
 Many small decisions and responses make up your public persona.

 Coordinating responses to perceptions is part of public relations, but so is getting out into the community to shape conversations and thus, perception.

 Marketing and communications are tightly integrated in successful companies, yet the challenges are even greater today due to the explosion of new online channels now available to your customers and competition.
 We will help you navigate this challenging landscape and assist in executing a sound public relations strategy.

 Ready to Talk?
 Contact us at 970-221-0082 to get started!